Exploring Diverse In-Context Configurations for Image Captioning

 \subsubsection{Effects of Image Qualities}

-We compare the results from various image selection methods.
-SIIR-CLIP, which uses vision embeddings to calculate retrieval similarities, tends to find more similar images than SIIR-TAG due to the inherent noise in semantic tags.
-SICR-CLIP, which uses captions focusing on salient objects, tends to select images with similar objects.
-DIIR-TR and DIIR-TT, on the other hand, yield more diverse selections.
-However, compared to RS, all retrieval-based models return more similar images.
+We evaluated the outcomes of several image selection techniques.
+SIIR-CLIP, leveraging vision embeddings to compute retrieval similarities, generally identifies images that are more analogous than those found by SIIR-TAG.
+This is likely attributed to the intrinsic noise present in semantic tags.
+SICR-CLIP, emphasizing captions that spotlight prominent objects, naturally gravitates towards images showcasing similar objects.
+In contrast, both DIIR-TR and DIIR-TT produce more varied selections.
+Nevertheless, when benchmarked against RS, every retrieval-based model consistently fetches images that exhibit greater similarity.

-Intuitively, one might assume that more similar images would yield better performance.
-However, Figure~\ref{fig:img_hist} reveals that this is not always the case.
-When high-quality captions are used (GTC in (a)\& MGC-TF@135 in (d)), more similar images do lead to better performances, \eg, all the retrieval-based strategies outperform RS.
-When medium-quality captions are used (MGC-TF@88 in (b)\& VLM(32)@81 in (e)), only similarity-based retrieval methods like SIIR or SICR outperform RS in (e).
-Interestingly, when low-quality captions are used (MGC-TF@66 in (c)\& VLM(32)@63 in (f)), similar images yield worse results \eg, RS>SIIR-CLIP in (f).
-This finding confirms that \textit{the effectiveness of using similar images is highly dependent on the quality of the assigned captions}.
+At first glance, one could reasonably infer that using more similar images would invariably lead to superior performance.
+Yet, as demonstrated in Figure~\ref{fig:img_hist}, this assumption doesn't universally hold.
+When engaging high-quality captions, namely GTC in (a) and MGC-TF@135 in (d), the correlation stands, with more analogous images indeed translating to enhanced results.
+For instance, all retrieval-based techniques surpass RS in this context.
+However, with medium-quality captions, as in MGC-TF@88 in (b) and VLM(32)@81 in (e), only the similarity-based retrieval methods like SIIR or SICR-CLIP manage to outdo RS, and this is specifically observed in (e).
+Most intriguingly, when low-quality captions like MGC-TF@66 in (c) and VLM(32)@63 in (f) are in play, analogous images inversely impact performance, as illustrated by RS outperforming SIIR-CLIP in (f).
+This critical insight underscores a pivotal revelation: \textit{the efficacy of utilizing similar images is intricately tied to the caliber of the corresponding captions}.